sudheeshshetty/Chat/README.md

 # Upcoming
 I have lot of things to do.
 * Bug fixes.
 * More feauters to come, like blocking a user from chatting etc.
+* Option for saving chats in case you need it.
+For now it doesnot store the messages.

 # Suggestions
 If you have any suggestions please do mail me at `sudheeshshetty@gmail.com` with subject as `chat-suggestions`